 A rash is a change in the color or texture of the skin.
-A skin rash can be flat, bumpy, scaly, red, skin-colored, or slightly lighter or darker than skin color.
+A skin rash can be

 Most bumps and blotches on a newborn baby are harmless and clear up by themselves.

-By far the most common skin problem in infants is diaper rash.
+The most common skin problem in infants is diaper rash.
 Diaper rash is an irritation of the skin caused by dampness, urine, or feces.
 Most babies who wear diapers will have some type of diaper rash.

 Keep the skin dry.
 Change wet diapers as quickly as possible.
 Allow the baby's skin to air dry as long as is practical.
 Launder cloth diapers in mild soap and rinse well.
 Avoid using plastic pants.
 Avoid irritating wipes (especially those containing alcohol) when cleaning the infant.

 Ointments or creams may help reduce friction and protect the baby's skin from irritation.
 Powders such as cornstarch or talc should be used cautiously, as they can be inhaled by the infant and may cause lung injury.

 If your baby has a yeast diaper rash, the doctor will prescribe a cream to treat it.

 Heat rash or prickly heat is best treated by providing a cooler and less humid environment for the child.

 Powders are unlikely to help treat heat rash and should be stored out of reach of the infant to prevent accidental inhalation.
 Avoid ointments and creams because they tend to keep the skin warmer and block the pores.

 Erythema toxicum is normal in newborn babies and will go away on its own in a few days.
 You do not need to do anything for it.